doubret/terraform-provider-xiiot/readme.md

 ## Description

 This project is a terraform custom provider for Nutanix Xi IoT.
-It uses the REST api manage resources.
+It uses the Xi IoT REST api to manage resources.

 The REST api client is automatically generated using [go-swagger](https://github.com/go-swagger/go-swagger).